efleming13/MathsProblems/content/facilitator/colouring-maps.md

 ## Solution

 For the map given in the question, we can show that the map can be coloured using four colours.
-In fact, we will se that it cannot be done in any fewer.
+In fact, we will see that it cannot be done in any fewer.

 The majority of the map can be coloured using just two colours, take blue and green: